-Earning an Ohio High School Diploma for the Class of 2018
+Earning an Ohio High School Diploma for the Classes of 2018 and 2019

 - You must demonstrate what you have learned.
 Choose a pathway below to show that you are ready for college or a job.